rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/QueryMessages.md

 # QueryMessage Sample

-In this scenario you are a Distributor and you received a shipment from a Manufacturer but you didn´t receive the information.
+In this hypothetical scenario a distributor received a physical shipment from a manufacturer but the shipment message was not received.

-You need to have the information to avoid individual readings for each serial received.
+The distributor needs to have the information about all the serialized units with their respective hierarchies, to avoid individual readings for each serial number (sellable unit) received.

-In this scenario, you are the CNPJ 83042274000167 and you are receiving 3 serialized units from the CNPJ 15042274000195.
+In this scenario, the distributors has the CNPJ 83042274000167 and is receiving 3 serialized units from the CNPJ 15042274000195.

 - Sender - CNPJ 15042274000195 (Manufacturer)
 - Receiver - CNPJ 83042274000167 (Distributor)